OutlierVentures/ANVIL/README.md

 python3 verifier.py
 ```

+For local pools, for opening connections between actors use IP `0.0.0.0` appended with port `:5000` for the Steward, `:5001` for the issuer, `:5002` for the prover and `:5003` for the verifier.

+Anyone already on the ledger can onboard others.
+To start, only Stewards are on the ledger, so for example you could use the Steward app to onboard the issuer and verifier, then your issuer app to onboard the prover.

+You can change the ports on which your apps are run in each of the actor apps in the `anvil` folder.

 #### Example data

 Example data is given in the `anvil/example_data` folder.
 This includes 2 sets of credentials and their associated proofs: an authenticated data sharing bot (_Sophos_) and a degree certificate.
 These can be pasted into the front-end apps.